kalapisd/homelibrary-student-project/README.md

 POSTGRES_USER=postgres
 GOOGLE_BOOKS_API_KEY= ** here you put your own Google Books API key (see below) **

+### Testing the application
+You can use the Jacoco Maven plugin to generate reports for test coverage.
+The plugin is configured to evaluate test results during Maven verify phase.

 ### An extra feature
 The API also supports getting book data from Google Books API.
 To use this API feature, you will need to provide a valid Google Books API key in your requests.